Number of anti-Semitic cases in Switzerland jumped in 2023 - SWI swissinfo.ch

 Number of anti-Semitic cases in Switzerland jumped in 2023

-According to an annual report published on Tuesday, anti-Semitic incidents notably increased following the attack by Hamas on Israel on October 7, 2023.
+Anti-Semitic incidents notably increased following the attacks by Hamas on Israel on October 7, 2023, a report published on Tuesday finds.

-Last year, a total of 1,130 anti-Semitic incidents were reported or observed in the German-speaking and Italian-speaking parts of Switzerland, said the Swiss Federation of Jewish Communities (SIG) and the Foundation against Racism and Anti-Semitism (GRA).
+Last year, some 1,130 anti-Semitic cases were reported or observed in the German- and Italian-speaking parts of Switzerland, the Swiss Federation of Jewish Communities (SIG) and Foundation against Racism and Anti-Semitism (GRA) said on Tuesday.
 In 2022, the figure was 910.

-According to the SIG, the terrorist attacks by the radical Islamic group Hamas in October 2023 were a “trigger” for the increase.
-It spoke of a “veritable wave of anti-Semitism” which was unprecedented in recent decades.
+According to the SIG, the terrorist attacks by the radical Islamist Hamas in October 2023 were a “trigger”.
+It spoke of a “veritable wave of anti-Semitism”, unprecedented in Switzerland in recent decades.

 + Read more: Zurich anti-Semitic attack spurs reactions

-As a result of the October 7 attacks and subsequent war in Gaza, various groups – as far as it is possible to classify them – were triggered, the SIG added.
+As a result of the Hamas attacks and the subsequent war in Gaza, various groups – as far as it is possible to classify them – were triggered, the SIG said.
 These included right-wing and left-wing extremists as well as pro-Palestinian groups, and also some from the centre of society.

 Assaults and verbal abuse

-Of the ten physical assaults against Jewish people registered in German- and Italian-speaking Switzerland last year, seven were after the Hamas attacks in October.
-In total, 114 out of 155 “real world” incidents were logged after October 7, or 74% of all incidents in the year.
+Of the ten assaults against Jewish people registered in German- and Italian-speaking Switzerland last year, seven came after the Hamas attacks.
+Some 114 of the 155 “real world” incidents were logged after October 7, or 74% of the annual total.

-There was also an increase in anti-Semitic graffiti, behaviour, and posters/banners after the Hamas attacks.
+There was also an increase in anti-Semitic graffiti, behaviour and posters/banners after the Hamas attacks.
 As for verbal abuse, the uneven distribution over the year was less pronounced.
-Nevertheless, these also increased compared to the 2022, from 16 to 47 cases.
+Yet these also increased compared to 2022, from 16 to 47 cases.
 According to the SIG, no damage to property was reported in 2023.

 + Focus: the history of anti-Semitism in Switzerland